ultrabug/ultrabug.fr/docs/Tech Blog/2021/2021-03-12-from-wordpress-to-mkdocs.md

 sections of the website simply need alphabetical ordering.
 Wait, what if this particular sub-section you wanted first?
 What about emojis or nice thumbnails?

-Here is a list of what I'm using to enrich MkDocs and accomodate my needs:
+Here is a list of what I'm using to enrich MkDocs and accommodate my needs:

 - [X] [mkdocs-material](https://github.com/squidfunk/mkdocs-material): this is
 a responsive and good looking theme for MkDocs that offers some nice features